 9. In accordance with paragraph 176(19c) of Schedule 13 to the Local Government etc. (Scotland) Act 1994 (and the appropriate Non-domestic Rating Contributions (Scotland) Regulations) contributions from authorities to Scottish Ministers have been based on each authority’s “provisional amount” (calculated by the authorities themselves at the beginning of each financial year).
 This amount represents the non-domestic rates which the levying authorities estimate will be collectable from non-domestic ratepayers in the area of the authority.
 The authority is liable to pay that amount to Scottish Ministers during the year.
 An authority may, in prescribed circumstances, recalculate its provisional contribution during the year if the amount of rates collectable falls below that originally estimated.
 Each authority is also required to recalculate its contribution after the year ends.
 As a result, it may be required to make further payments to Scottish Ministers if the result of this calculation is greater than the provisional amount, or Scottish Ministers may be required to reimburse the authority for any overpaid contributions.

 10. With effect from 1 April 2012 the Scottish Ministers introduced the Business Rates Incentivisation Scheme to incentivise local government to exceed the non-domestic rates income expected to be collected within their area.
 This original Scheme was revised with effect from 1 April 2014.
 Under the terms of both Schemes any local authority that exceeds its non-domestic rate tax base growth target, set by Scottish Ministers, retains 50 per cent of that additional income.
-As a result of the impact of COVID-19, £541 million in 2021-22 of non-domestic rates income has been converted to General Revenue Grant for the cost of COVID-19 reliefs introduced by the Scottish Government (worth £972 million in 2020-21).
-These reliefs included 100% relief for properties in the retail, hospitality, leisure and aviation (RHLA) sectors in 2021-22.
-In recognition of this, and that the Scottish Government continues to protect local government from the risk of any further non-domestic rates income losses, Scottish Ministers confirmed that the Business Rates Incentivisation Scheme had been suspended for both 2020-21 and 2021-22.
-Any retention, in respect of 2019-20, can be retained for 1 year only due to the suspension of the scheme and will be accounted for, and reflected within, the 2022-23 Non-domestic Rating Account.
+As a result of the impact of COVID-19.
+Scottish Ministers confirmed that the Business Rates Incentivisation Scheme had been suspended for 2020-21,2021-22 and 2022-23.
+Any retention, in respect of 2019-20, could be retained for 1 year only due to the suspension of the scheme and has been accounted for, and reflected within, the 2022-23 Non-domestic Rating Account.
 Further details on the outcome of the 2019-20 Business Rates Incentivisation Scheme and Scottish Ministers decision to temporarily suspend the scheme can be found online.
 Scottish Ministers reintroduced an incentivisation scheme in 2023-24 with the scheme now more accurately named the Non-Domestic Rates Incentivisation Scheme (NDRIS).

 11. It is unlikely that the aggregate of payments into the pool in any one year will exactly equal the estimates used to calculate the Distributable Amount.
 As a result, the sum of the items credited to the account in any one year may be higher or lower than payments debited to the account in that year.
 If there is a surplus, it is carried forward by debiting the account for the year and crediting the next year’s account, so increasing the amount available for potential redistribution the following year.
 A deficit is carried forward by crediting the account for the year and debiting the next year’s account (Schedule 12, Paragraph 8).
 This account demonstrates that, looking at the non-domestic rates account over a number of years, all non-domestic rates paid to Scottish Ministers are redistributed to authorities.